vbabiryek/seedsGaming/README.md

 # seedsGaming

-I'm attempting to create a mobile gaming console to house games that I develop.
+I'm attempting to create a mobile gaming console to house games that I develop.<br>
 First game in is GnomesWell with a points system.

 Technologies/Languages used:

-Firebase
+Firebase APIs<br>
-RoomPersistence
-Unity
-RetroFit
+RoomPersistence<br>
+Unity<br>
+RetroFit<br>
+AndroidX support libraries<br>
+Rx Java<br>

 This is currently in development